 TalentHQ is where my full international roster is housed.
 It means I can easily access your profile which has your personal information and your performance resume; which I refer to when submitting you for work.
 Your THQ profile also enables me to pitch you on roles to casting directors - anywhere in the world.
 I can track your submissions, audition & booking statistics and future projects you may be right for, it is in effect the tool I use to build your history, so we can create your future.

 Depending on your country and the regions you want to be submitted for work in you may require a profile on other casting services as well.
-In Australia the minimum is TalentHQ + Casting Networks, in the U.S - TalentHQ +Actors Access and UK - TalentHQ + Spotlight.
+The absolute minimum is:

 Many actors see these services as a “money grab”.
 They are not.
 They are managed by independent companies (not agents or casting directors) providing a service to the casting industry to enable them to fairly access all talent, not just a chosen few.
 They are your marketing tool, they replace your website and they can, if treated well by you, be your secret weapon.